Lufthansa, United to Announce Partnership Monday

 Lufthansa, seeking greater access to the lucrative U.S. market, won the right to code-share with an American partner during recent talks between U.S. and German regulators.

 Code-sharing enables airlines to pick up more passengers by giving connecting flights higher priority in computer reservations systems.
-Often, consumers believe the single airline code means their entire journey will be made on one carrier.
+Often, consumers believe the single code means their entire journey will be made on one carrier.
 Many, fearful of missing connections and losing luggage, would rather avoid changing airlines during their trip.

 Airlines in code-sharing agreements typically coordinate their schedules and sometimes move their gates closer at hub airports.
-Lufthansa plans to use United’s gates at Chicago’s O’Hare International Aiport.

 Neither Lufthansa nor United would confirm the arrangement Friday.
 A Lufthansa spokesman in London said only that Monday’s news conference would concern a code-sharing arrangement in North America.
-Chicago-based United would say only that it was aware of Lufthansa’s news conference Monday.

 Gerd Leidinger, a Lufthansa spokesman in Germany, said an agreement would be signed Monday in Frankfurt and then made public at a news conference.

-The arrangement between United and Lufthansa could pose a competitive threat to Delta Air Lines, which operates the old Pan American World Airways hub in Frankfurt.
+Such an arrangement between United and Lufthansa could pose a competitive threat to Delta Air Lines, which operates the old Pan American World Airways hub in Frankfurt.

 Delta’s arrival nearly two years ago was an unwelcome development for Lufthansa, because the Atlanta-based Delta has a much more extensive route structure in the huge American market than now-defunct Pan Am had enjoyed.
 This gives Delta a big advantage in picking up passengers from small- and medium-sized U.S. cities that don’t have international flights.